sizovs/sizovs.github.io/about.md

 📅 14-15 Dec 24 · Online · The Principal Developer · [principal.dev](https://principal.dev)

-Companies from around the globe, spanning startups, scale-ups, Fortune 500, and FAANG, regularly take part this masterclass.
+Companies from around the globe, spanning startups, scale-ups, Fortune 500, and FAANG, regularly take part in this masterclass.

 ---